PPC Guide: How to structure search campaigns

 PPC budget estimating

-Be prepared to allocate adequate budget to each of those campaigns/goals or consider either trimming or condensing the number of campaigns, at least at the start.
-The Keyword Planner tools in Bing Ads and Google AdWords provide an estimated cost-per-click (CPC) for keywords related to your business.
-This can help you get a sense of how much budget you’ll need to meet your goals.
+The Keyword Planner tools in Microsoft Advertising and Google Ads provide an estimated cost-per-click (CPC) for keywords related to your business.
+These can help you get a directional sense of how much budget you’ll need to meet your goals.

-The Keyword Planner in AdWords is available from the Tool icon in the upper right navigation.
+The Keyword Planner in Google Ads is available from the Tool icon in the upper right navigation.